AmbiqAI/neuralSPOT/docs/optimizing_using_neuralspot.md

 There are a number of peripherals that will prevent the SoC from actually entering deep sleep, and often these peripherals are only used for a short period. neuralSPOT's `ns_deep_sleep()` keeps track of peripherals used by neuralSPOT, and disables/enables them as needed.

 #### Debugging Optimized Code
 Real applications rarely have to `printf`, but this is a common operation while a model is being development and debugged.
-Even `printf` will not be used after the feature is released, neuralSPOT offers power-aware `printf` support so that the debug-mode power utilization is close to the final one.
+Even though `printf` will typically not be used after the feature is released, neuralSPOT offers power-aware `printf` support so that the debug-mode power utilization is close to the final one.

 When using Jlink to debug, prints are usually emitted to either the SWO interface or the UART interface, each of which has power implications.
 Selecting which interface to use is straighforward: